PacificBiosciences/HiPhase/docs/user_guide.md

 However, there may be situations where generating this information and/or haplotagging the reads is still useful.
 To enable the phasing of these blocks, pass `--phase-singletons` to the CLI.
 Note: this is likely to lead to increased compute / run time depending on the relative abundance of singletons in the dataset and the quantity of reads overlapping that data.

+## Controlling dual-mode allele assignment
+In HiPhase, dual-mode allele assignment is enabled by default.
+This process attempts to globally realign a mapping to assign alleles, reverting to local realignment as a backup.
+In general, global realignment is more accurate, but also more computationally costly in noisy genomic regions and/or regions with incomplete variant calls.
+To prevent excessive run-times, there are checks in place that will stop global realignment for an individual mapping and revert to local realignment if it becomes too expensive.
+Additionally, if too many mappings within a block are failing global realignment (>50% by default), then HiPhase will revert the rest of the block to using local realignment only.
+This combination of checks allows HiPhase to switch between global and local realignment in a deterministic way.
+The following options control how global realignment is used for read parsing:

+* `--disable-global-realignment` - this will disable global realignment for the entire process; this is recommended if _only_ a small variant VCF is available
+* `--global-realignment-max-ed <DISTANCE>` - sets a maximum on the edit distance for global realignment for a single read mapping; if this maximum is reached, HiPhase will revert to local realignment for the mapping; increasing this value may increase run-time but also generate better realignments
+* `--max-global-failure-ratio <FRAC>` - sets a maximum fraction of global realignment failures to allow before reverting the rest of the phase block to local realignment; increasing this may lead to more global realignments, but also to longer run times; decreasing this may lead to fewer global realignments, but also improved run times in noisy phase blocks
+* `--global-failure-count <COUNT>` - sets the minimum number of global realignment failures before the failure ratio check is active

 # Supported upstream processes
 The following upstream processes are supported as inputs to HiPhase: